-During term time and, usually in the week before and after term, the JCR is available for use by all current students (i.e. Undergraduate and Postgraduate).
+During term time and, usually in the week before and after term, the JCR is available for use by all current students.

 The JCR is open from 7.00 a.m. until 12.00pm and must then be vacated.
 The Dean may, exceptionally, give permission for later opening.
-The late key can be drawn from the Lodge in order to watch TV, but it must be drawn before 11.45 p.m.
 The JCR Treasurer will fine offenders who mistreat the JCR.